 Defend you in court

 If your interests are best served by taking your case to trial, we’ll prepare and present a strong defense that challenges the prosecution’s case at every turn and puts forward all available defenses.
 Our goal at trial is a not guilty verdict or judgment of acquittal.

 Many serious felonies are white-collar crimes.
 White-collar crimes are defined as offenses committed through fraud or deceit, rather than the use of force or the threat of force.
 Examples of white-collar crime include forgery, counterfeiting, embezzlement, public corruption, and all types of fraud, such as securities fraud, tax fraud, wire fraud, Medicare fraud, etc.

 All crimes in Virginia or federal criminal law are defined by statute.
 When it comes to white-collar crimes, these offenses are often amazingly detailed and complex, where violation of the law depends on some highly technical violation that not everyone clearly understands.
 These facts can make white-collar crimes difficult to prosecute and difficult to defend as well.
 Law enforcement agencies often spend months building a case and put a lot of government resources behind their prosecution.
 Call our office as soon as you become aware of a possible criminal investigation.
 We can use this time to find out what is going on with the government’s case and start building a defense or intervene on your behalf with state or federal officers even before charges ever get filed.

 Call the Virginia Criminal Defense Attorneys at MichieHamlett for Practical Advice and Strategic Defense

-If you find yourself under investigation or if you have been arrested and charged with a white-collar crime or a serious felony offense in Virginia, call MichieHamlett at 434-951-7200 or 800-451-1288 for immediate assistance.
+If you find yourself under investigation or if you have been arrested and charged with a white-collar crime or a serious felony offense in Virginia, call MichieHamlett at 434-951-7200 for immediate assistance.
 Call us as soon as possible for the best chances at the best result.